tasmota/docs/docs/ADC.md

 ![ADC configuration](_media/A0.png)

-ESP32 has more ADC pin available, of this something specified for analog input (gpio34, gpio35, gpio36, gpio39).
-It may be used to read voltage at ADC pin or to read module supply voltage (VCC).
+The ESP32 board has four ADC GPIO pins available (gpio34, gpio35, gpio36, gpio39) which can be used for analog inputs.
+These can be used to read voltage at the ADC pin or to read the module supply voltage (VCC).
-All analog input pins support 3.3V of max supply.
+All analog input pins support 3.3V.

-After wiring a peripheral to specified Analog Input GPIO pin you have to configure it in **Configure Module**:
+After wiring a peripheral to the specified Analog Input GPIO pin, it can be configured in **Configure Module**:

 ![ADC configuration](_media/ADCesp32.png)